 Playoff demons threatened to rise again at the Virginia-based short track last week.
 With less than 100 laps remaining, Keselowski had to go to the rear of the field when he was caught speeding off pit road.
 But he managed to work his way past both Hamlin and Harvick to earn a fourth-place finish, one that left him a handful of points ahead of the eliminated Harvick.

-Keselowski knew about the heartbreak of playoff defeat and even said he felt sympathy for the eliminated Harvick.
-But he was proud of the way his team rallied to clinch a final spot, a team effort headlined by the help first-year crew chief Jeremy Bullins.
-This union was established by a game of Silly Season musical chairs, one that saw Bullins make his way over from his Penski neighbors at the No. 12 stall of Ryan Blaney.
+Keselowski knew about the heartbreak of playoff defeat and even said he felt sympathy for Harvick.
+But he was proud of the way his team rallied to clinch a final spot, a team effort headlined by the help of first-year crew chief Jeremy Bullins.
+This union was established by a game of Silly Season musical chairs, one that saw Bullins make his way over from his Penske neighbors at the No. 12 stall of Ryan Blaney.
 Keselowski and Bullins previously united for 46 races on the Nationwide/Xfinity Series circuit, winning 14 of them.

 “I think probably the biggest thing I took out of the last round was from Martinsville itself,” Keselowski said in Round of 8 reflection.
 “I tried my best to treat Martinsville as though it was Phoenix.
 In that sense, it was a cutoff race, points were really close.
 I think I was only a few points behind Denny Hamlin, and I knew if I beat Denny Hamlin in points I would be okay to move on to next week, which was ultimately going to come down to stage points and the finish where this week is just the finish.
 Ultimately I treated the race weekend as though I was in Phoenix competing for the championship.”